-NM Areas Reviewed Findings

-Clinicians documented the medication

-reconciliation process that included the

-fluoroquinolone.

-Written information on the patient's prescribed

-medications was provided at the end of the

-outpatient encounter.

-Medication counseling/education for the

-fluoroquinolone was documented in the

-patients' EHRs.

-Clinicians documented the evaluation of each

-patient's level of understanding for the

-education provided.
+NM Areas Reviewed Findings X Clinicians documented the medication reconciliation process that included the fluoroquinolone.
+We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 21 (53 percent) of 40 patient EHRs.
+Written information on the patient's prescribed medications was provided at the end of the outpatient encounter.
+X Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs.
+We did not find documentation of medication counseling/education that included the fluoroquinolone in 7 (18 percent) of 40 patient EHRs.
+Clinicians documented the evaluation of each patient's level of understanding for the education provided.
 The facility complied with local policy.